-Still got some stubborn stains?
+Still got some stubborn stains in your toilet?
 Try the vinegar one more time.
 If it still doesn’t work, then consider a hydrogen peroxide-based bleach or a non-toxic toilet bowl cleaner product (this is the one that I use when I don’t use vinegar).

 Vinegar can be used to clean so many things, including using vinegar to clean a showerhead and even using vinegar to kill weeds outdoors.
 And here’s the easy steps on how to clean retainers with vinegar.